CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 * j. can inject fake 2G GSM location data
 * k. find out how to access L0-L2 data using the ATCoP connection
 * l. use a statistical algorithm (and smart thinking) on the DB data to detect rogue IMSI catchers
-* m. combine all of the above (steps h to l) into a BETA App for testing, (maybe) add other languages
+* m. combine all of the above (steps h to l) into a BETA App for testing, add more languages
 * n. improve BETA app by adding (many more) things like IMSI-Catcher counter measures

 ##### Further ideas (none of them for sure yet):